ddrohan/mobile-app-dev-labs/session05/lab/md/step04.md

  ft.commit();
 ~~~

+and just for completeness, you may have noticed that the title bar we're using still displays

 Once you've properly tested the latest version of CoffeeMate, you'll see that we only have The 'Home' & 'View Favourites' implemented (from the starter App).
 This step will take you through building a new Fragment <b>AddFragment</b> and reusing a lot of the 'Add' activity code and resources.